cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/upgrade.rst

     {"access_token":"AghjZGFwAI7e8p65Uo7OpfG5UrD87psGQE0u0sFDoqxtacdRR5GxEb6bkTypP7mXdqvqqnLmfxOS",
       "token_type":"Bearer","expires_in":86400}

-The access token itself (``AghjZGFwAI7e8p65Uo7OpfG5UrD87psGQE0u0sFDoqxtacdRR5GxEb6bkTypP7mXdqvqqnLmfxOS``) would be placed in a file and then the file path used in the above command.
+The access token itself (``AghjZGFwAI7e8p65Uo7OpfG5UrD87psGQE0u0sFDoqxtacdRR5GxEb6bkTypP7mXdqvqqnLmfxOS``) would be placed in a file and then the file's path would be used in the above command.